Hywind—the world’s leading floating offshore wind solution

 reduction in capital expenditure per MW by 2023 compared to Hywind Scotland

 This year we’re making a giant leap forward as we start producing electricity from the world’s first floating wind farm.
 The 30 MW Hywind Scotland pilot park will demonstrate the feasibility of future commercial floating wind farms that could be ten times larger.

 In 2009, Statoil installed the Hywind Demo offshore Karmøy, Norway.
 The demonstration unit has a 2.3 MW turbine, and the diameter of the blades is 85 meters.
 Through eight years of successful operations the demo has confirmed and verified the Hywind concept.

 Statoil’s broader offshore wind portfolio currently provide renewable energy to 650,000 UK homes and will reach 1 million homes with our Arkona windfarm offshore Germany in 2019.
 Statoil is also part of the consortium for the massive Dogger Bank zone in the UK which will most likely be the world’s largest offshore wind project, if fully developed.

 The wind farm has a potential generating capacity of up to 4.8 GW, which equates to almost five per cent of the UK’s projected electricity requirements.
 Furthermore, Statoil has signed a commercial lease for renewable energy development in an area offshore New York, US, with potential to generate capacity of more than 1 GW.

-Statoil is already working on the next large-scale Hywind project.
-The next step, a full-scale floating wind farm, could be in one of Hywind’s high potential markets, such as Ireland, France, West Coast USA, or Japan.
+Statoil is already working on the next large-scale Hywind project, and the next full-scale floating wind farm could be in a high potential market such as Ireland, France, West Coast USA or Japan.

 The Norwegian contintental shelf also has great potential.
 We are exploring the potential in our own oil and gas portfolio—using Hywind technology as a power source for oil and gas installations, to contribute to our ambition to develop lower carbon business opportunities for our core business.